 Lawrence Technological University offers applicants a unique opportunity through rolling admissions.
 LTU will evaluate applications as they are submitted and contact those applicants who fulfill the vision, values and requirements set forth by LTU.
 Rolling admissions allows LTU to select applicants for the upcoming 2022 PA program throughout the 2021 year.
 LTU strongly encourages all applicants to apply as early as possible.
 Once all thirty spots have been filled, later applications will only be considered for the waitlist.

 As a candidate for admission to the physician assistant program you must meet the following requirements:

 - A bachelor's degree from a regionally accredited institution within the United States is required (see below for international applicant criteria) and

-- A minimum cumulative grade point average of 3.0 on a 4.0 scale is required in order to be considered for the physician assistant program.
+- A minimum cumulative grade point average of 3.0 on a 4.0 scale is required to be considered for the physician assistant program.
 All prerequisite courses must be taken at regionally accredited institutions.
 No grade lower than a 3.0 will be accepted for prerequisite coursework.
 CLEP credits, AP credits and P/F credits will not be considered for prerequisites.
-Last 60 credit calculations will be considered if the applicant does not meet the 3.0 minimum requirement.
+Last 60 credit calculations will be considered if requested by the applicant who does not meet the 3.0 minimum requirement.